Ithaca station (Lehigh Valley Railroad)

 It was used as a passenger station until February 4, 1961.
 In 1966, local resident Joseph O. Ciaschi, an early local leader in the historic preservation movement, converted the abandoned building into a restaurant.
 Known as The Station, the restaurant operated until September, 2005, when it was closed and the building was converted for use as a branch office of the Chemung Canal Trust Company: an Elmira-based bank.
+The branch office closed in November of 2024; the building is vacant as of June, 2026.